Whitethorn Equine Health

 Author

 Hi!
-My name is Carly and I am a lifelong lover of Dogs and Horses.
+My name is Carly and I head up the Whitethorn Team.
+I am also a lifelong lover of Dogs and Horses.
 When my mare was having regular episodes of Colic I looked around for a solution and found Applied Zoopharmacognosy (also called the self-selection method and free choice botanicals).
 I was so impressed that I trained in this fascinating effective herbal approach and have gone on now to train others.
 That was over a decade ago and I am now part of the Whitethorn Team and work with horses and dogs all over the world to help them restore emotional and physical health.
 As part of the support we offer, we also supply herbal remedies at our online shop along with providing workshops and one-to-one mentoring (Onsite & Online) on how to work with them.
 We truly hope that you enjoy and maybe learn a little from our blog.
 Carly and the Whitethorn Team, Sligo Ireland

 Archives